IvanKorshunovE/savvy_service/README.md

 If you need assistance with using the bot, just type `/help`.
 It will provide you with guidance on entering expenses.

-## Get Expenses Command
+## Expenses Command

-To get the total amount of your expenses, use the `/get_expenses` command.
+To get the total amount of your expenses, use the `/expenses` command.
 The bot will display the total amount in Ukrainian hryvnias.

 ## Adding Expenses